Daenariz/voicegpt/README.md

 ```

 In case you name it differently, do not forget to add it to the .gitignore file, since your key would be publicly visible otherwise.

+The codebase was originally developed on Windows 10.
+There's already a [debian branch](https://github.com/Daenariz/voicegpt/tree/feature/debian) which will be worked on in the future.

 Python Poetry coming soon..